fjbueno/fjbueno/README.md

 #### Francisco Bueno has 3 years of experience in Software Development; He is a Master in Integrated Networks and Systems and currently works as Associate Consulting in Middleware, BI and Commerce Cloud Technologies at ORACLE Mexico.

-#### He recently acquired the Scrum Master Accredited Certification ™ from the International Scrum Institute™ and the Oracle Cloud Infrastructure Foundations 2020 from the ORACLE Academy.
+#### He recently acquired the Scrum Master Accredited Certification™ from the International Scrum Institute™ and the Oracle Cloud Infrastructure Foundations 2020 from the ORACLE Academy.

 <!--
 **fjbueno/fjbueno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.